 All along the way, there were staff people to direct us and answer questions.
 There was a beverage station inside where Coca-Cola was giving away free water and vitamin water.
 There were diaper changing stations inside small tents.
 Luckily we didn’t need to use the First Aid tent or the Family Reunion tent for lost kids.

 We had made the most of our morning at the White House Easter Egg Roll.
 We planned well and set realistic expectations.
 It was a fun-filled, exciting morning.
 Overall, the event was a class act.
 It was well staffed and organized.
 There were a lot of guests, but we didn’t wait long for anything, and there was plenty for everyone to do.
 It felt busy and exciting, not over crowded.
 We didn’t have enough time for yoga, the Sesame Street performance, or the celebrity chef cooking demonstrations and a few other things.
 And, we didn’t see the Obamas (or dogs Bo and Sunny) or get to thank them for having us.

-We’ll be putting our names in the lottery again next year to try to attend again!
 The lottery usually happens more than a month before the event.
 I set up a Google alert (such as for “White House Easter Egg Roll lottery”) so that I don’t miss it.
 The lottery sign ups are done on recreation.gov.
 If we ever get to go again, there isn’t much I’d do differently!
 It was a special day and I’m grateful that my family got to experience it together.